i-ways/magento2-paypal-instalments-banners/README.md

 # Magento 2 PayPal Instalments Banners

-PayPal Instalments Banners is a solution where PayPal offers your customers the possibility to calculate instalments as individual payment option on every activated shop page.
+PayPal Instalments Banners is a solution where PayPal offers to your customers the possibility to preview calculated instalments as individual payment option on every activated shop area, where its banner is being rendered.
+Through a click on it a popup appears, showing desired information, based on current cart items price sum and currently viewed product.
 This option is perfect for higher priced items.
-Customers aren’t able to proceed any payment through does banners.
+IMPORTANT: Customers aren’t able to proceed any payment through those banners.

 ## Requirements